Fusion-based implementation of qLDPC codes with quantum emitters: Results

-RUS strategy, we perform Monte Carlo simulations on $10^5$ trials for fusion lattices built from various sizes of Toric and Bivariate Bicycle qLDPC codes.
-We present the photon loss pseudo-thresholds for Bivariate Bicycle code lattices in Figure~\ref{fig:RUS}.
+With fusion outcomes sampled based on our modified RUS strategy, we perform Monte Carlo simulations on $10^5$ trials for fusion lattices built from various sizes of Toric and Bivariate Bicycle qLDPC codes.
+We present the photon loss pseudo-thresholds for Bivariate Bicycle code lattices in Figure~\ref{fig:RUS}(b).
 Similar to the previous section, we compute the pseudo-thresholds as the photon loss probabilities, which incur errors of at least one of the $k$ logical qubits with the same probability as for the physical qubits.
 For the $[[144, 12,12]]$ code lattice, the pseudo-threshold saturates around 3$\%$ at $N = 8$.
 Such photon loss values may be reached with future developments of photonic platforms~\cite{alexander2024manufacturableplatformphotonicquantum}.
-In Figure~\ref{fig:RUS} we compare the results to the threshold for photon loss of the Toric code.
-The photon loss threshold levels off to a maximum at 3.4$\%$ for a $N=8$.
-Due to our modified RUS procedure this is higher than the RUS loss threshold quoted in Ref.~\cite{Gliniasty2024} for an equivalent implementation of the Toric code.
-Although the threshold obtained for the Toric code is higher than that of the qLDPC codes (with the exception of the $[[72, 12, 6]]$ code), it is only marginally greater than the obtained pseudo-threshold of the Bivariate Bicycle codes.
+In Figure~\ref{fig:RUS}(b), we compare the results to the pseudo-threshold for photon loss of the $[[128, 2, 8]]$ instance of the Toric code.
+This is the Toric code instance closest in qubit count to the other codes, enabling a direct comparison.
+The photon loss pseudo-threshold for $[[128, 2, 8]]$ is seen to almost entirely overlap with those of the qLDPC codes (with the exception of the $[[72, 12, 6]]$ code).
 Considering that the latter allow for much larger numbers of encoded qubits, this makes them highly attractive provided that experiments can be advanced to reach the thresholds.